Our site is in Beta Live, we welcome your feedback to help us improve the site.

 You must only use the types of fuel that the manufacturer says can be used in their appliance.

-The installation of an appliance must by law be done in compliance with the Building Regulations 2010.
-This can only be done by either having the appliance installed by a certified solid fuel appliance engineer who must then register the installation with the City Council's Building Control service or by making formal application to the City Council's Building Control service stating a certified engineer is not to be used.
+The installation of an appliance must by law be done in compliance with the Building Regulations.
+This can only be achieved by either having the appliance installed by a certified solid fuel appliance engineer who must then register the installation with the City Council's Building Control service or by making formal application to the City Council's Building Control service stating a certified engineer is not to be used.

 The appliance, flues and chimney must also be properly maintained.